tom-clik/clikpage/_guide/layouts.md

 Layouts define "containers" (which are just divs designed solely for HTML layout), and content items, such as menus.

-All content items, no matter how simple, should use data for their content.
+All content items should use data for their content.
 For a simple text item it might be a site field, such as `{{site.title}}`.
+Any item that gets reused across pages should certainly use data.
+A site that uses only data, even for simple text strings, can be easily localised or used as a template.

-For more complicated items like menus, article lists, photo galleries, data has to be used.
-Typically a content section might define a data set to be used (e.g. a footer menu).
-Content can also be defined to use a dataset defined in a section.
-This might be a list of articles or products.
+For more complicated items like menus, article lists, photo galleries, data _has_ to be used.
+Data sets can be global, or they can be defined in a section, allowing layouts to be easily reused.

+A typical glocal data set would be a list of sections for the main menu.
+This would usually be all sections tagged "main menu".

+A section dataset might be a list of articles or products.
+Content sections that show "detail" of content often require a dataset to be defined and to contain the record being shown.
+Navigtion buttons can then be linked to the content section to show next and previous buttons.